laravel/docs/scout.md

 ],
 ```

-After configuring your scout index settings, you must invoke the `scout:sync-index-settings` Artisan command.
-This command will inform MeiliSearch of your currently configured indexes settings.
+After configuring your application's index settings, you must invoke the `scout:sync-index-settings` Artisan command.
+This command will inform MeiliSearch of your currently configured index settings.
 For convenience, you may wish to make this command part of your deployment process:

 ```shell
 php artisan scout:sync-index-settings